 Thank you for the opportunity to comment on the proposed scoping document to the California Ocean Plan.
-We have the following comments on Item 10 Desalination Facilities and Brine.
+On behalf of CalDesal and our 40 members we have the following comments on Item 10 Desalination Facilities and Brine.

 We are in dire need for new water supplies.
 The droughts, climate change, courts shutting down pumps, over appropriated rivers and coastal streams, growth in area of origins, all lead to the need for seawater desalination as part of a secure future water supply.
 Desalination is a recognized part of the California's water future as presented in the California Water Plan and the plans of many local water agencies.
-We are asking you to consider Alternative #1: No Action.
+We are asking for you to consider Alternative #1 No Action.
 This will prevent any artificial standard, such as percent of natural background salinity, from impeding the need for desalination where feasible and appropriate to meet the needs of our current and future generations.
 We are suggesting Alternative #1 No Action for the following reasons: